-Employment in transportation and material moving occupations is projected to grow 3 percent from 2019 to 2029, about as fast as the average for all occupations, and add about 448,900 jobs.
+Employment in transportation and material moving occupations is projected to grow 9 percent from 2020 to 2030, about as fast as the average for all occupations, and add about 1.1 million jobs.
 Material moving workers are expected to be needed to move materials in nearly all sectors of the economy.
 Additionally, the economy depends on truck drivers to transport freight and keep supply chains moving.

 The median annual wage for transportation and material moving occupations was $34,080 in May 2020, below the median for all occupations of $41,950.